What Is the Highest-Scoring Word in Words With Friends?

 Outpointing for High Scores

 We close with "shoats" and a personal reflection for a reason.
 The listed plays weren't absurdly long and obscure words like oxyphenbutazone.
-Only one of them even contained a JQXZ letter.
+Only two of them even contained a JQXZ letter.
 High scoring, as with every element of victory in Words With Friends, is less about what you know than where you play.

 Even more than Scrabble, Words With Friends is a strategy game in word game's clothing.
 Control the areas, claim the power-ups, and you'll have a triple-digit score of your own to show for it.
 For more mighty words and subtle strategy, try our 25 high scoring Scrabble words you'll actually play.
 Good luck and have fun!